-Phase Two of our Sicilian expedition started in a small parking lot at the port of Trapani where we rented a tiny Citroen to get us around the island.
-Sicily could easily be considered either large or small depending on what you choose for comparison.
-Versus some of the tiny Cyclades in Greece, which can be comfortably circumnavigated on foot in a couple hours – large.
+Phase Two of our expedition was a Sicilian road trip that started in a small parking lot at the port of Trapani where we rented a tiny Citroen to get us around the island.
+While the classic Italy road trip remains one of Europe’s iconic trips, a road trip around Sicily could easily be considered either large or small depending on what you choose for comparison.
+Versus some of the tiny Cyclades in Greece, such as Santorini, which can be comfortably crossed on foot in a couple hours – large.
 Versus Australia – eh, not so large.
 So maybe a more accurate descriptor would be that at very most it is only around 300 kilometres straight across in any direction.
 Not that there is a single straight road to be found, but that’s an entirely different story.
 Our plan was to journey down the west-centre, along the south coast, back up through the east-centre, over to Mount Etna on the east coast, then make our way south along the Baroque trail of pretty little cities, eventually finishing in Syracuse.

-We were already well-prepared to face the aggressiveness and unpredictability of Sicilian drivers after two weeks of watching them repeatedly perform reckless and incomprehensible acts on the road.
+We had already read plenty of tips for driving in Italy, and were well-prepared to face the particular aggressiveness and unpredictability of Sicilian drivers after two weeks in Cefalu where we watched them repeatedly perform reckless and incomprehensible acts on the road.
 So, mentally, I was ready.
 Physically, and in actual fact, the entire experience still provided its fair share of stress, shock and frustration, and I think the Sicilians themselves would be fairly disappointed if it hadn’t.
 There are a number of things Sicilians seem to take pride in – food, a colourful Mafioso history, wildly kinky hair and their fearlessness behind the wheel.
 Now, as a naturally aggressive/impatient/enraged driver myself, this maybe wasn’t as hard a transition for me as some, but it still took some time to get used to cars racing around 60-80 km/hr over the speed limit and passing on every hundred-metre straightaway or corner with low railings.
 And my unwillingness to abandon the use of my signal lights continued to mark me as an adorably wary tourist.
-What next – an “I Y Sicily” sun visor?
+What next – an “I Heart Sicily” sun visor?
 A Godfather fanny pack?

 All in all, though, it went fine.
 I slowly gained a feel for “the real speed limit”, since the posted ones are obviously some kind of inside joke, or maybe just clues to a complex mathematical equation whereby you double it, add twelve, and then add another ten just to be on the safe side.
 Passing signs that say 50, 80, 60, “speed monitored by electronic radar”, 80, 40 all within a few kilometres while cars going somewhere in the 160-180 km/hr range bust pass my 100 km/hr ass in alarming fashion still leaves me baffled.
 But alive, thankfully.